americanexpress/create-using-template/README.md

 prompts is a reference to the `prompts` library.
 Your template should call this to prompt the user for any dynamic values you need.

 You should merge baseData with the result of the prompts your template needs, and return this under the `templateValues` key

+##### `storedValues`
+`storedValues` is an object containing responses that were stored with a previous generation of your template.
+Your template can use these values to prepopulate prompts for your users, or even skip the prompts all together.

+create-using-template will automatically store responses in the `~/.create-using-template/` directory.
+The stored responses will be saved for each major version of your template.
+So if your template has v1.0.0 and v2.0.0, responses will be stored separately for each.
+This only applies for major versions.
+Any minor or patch versions will still share the stored responses.

+Stored responses are not enabled by default.
+You must set the `storeResponses` field in `generatorOptions` to `true` in order to store responses.

 #### return